ctuning/ck-docker/README.md

  Starting CK web service on 0.0.0.0:3344 (configured for access at 127.0.0.1:3344) ...
 ```

-On Linux you should be able to access it via any browser as following:
+On Linux you should be able to access it via any browser as follows:
 ```
  $ firefox http://localhost:3344